 - Subjects with gastrointestinal disease that may significantly alter the absorption of the study drug.

-- Subjects with a prior history of malignancies, other than MM, lymphoma, or CLL/SLL, unless the subject has been free of the disease for ≥ 5 years with the exception of the following noninvasive malignancies:
+Subjects with prior history of malignancies, other than MM, lymphoma, or CLL/SLL, unless the subject has been free of the disease for ≥ 5 years.

-- Has a history of anaphylaxis or hypersensitivity to thalidomide, lenalidomide, or pomalidomide.
+10. Has a history of anaphylaxis or hypersensitivity to thalidomide, lenalidomide, or

-- .
-Prior treatment of any inhibitors of PD-1 or PD-L1 within 3 months prior to initiating IP.
+13. Prior treatment of any inhibitors of PD-1 or PD-L1 within 3 months prior to initiating

-- Clinically significant abnormal ECG finding, including QTcF interval elongation (> 480 ms), at Screening.
+- Clinically significant abnormal ECG finding at Screening.